micmejia/bible-dump/NKJV/Hebrews/Heb 10.md

 from that time waiting till His enemies are made His footstool.

 ###### 14
-For by one offering He has perfected forever those who are being [^d]sanctified.
+For by one offering He has perfected forever those who are being sanctified.

 ###### 15
 But the Holy Spirit also witnesses to us; for after He had said before,